graftechnology/alfred-code-dispatcher/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](./LICENSE).
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See the [LICENSE](https://github.com/graftechnology/alfred-code-dispatcher/blob/main/LICENSE) file for more details.

 ---